 Perito Moreno Glacier.
 Drive along a little used road which passes the Estancia Anita, once one of the largest landholdings and scene of an anarchist uprising in 1922.
 Then comes one of the most dramatic and beautiful of natural phenomena, the Perito Moreno Glacier, its surface pitted with obelisk-like seracs, its faces (higher than Nelson’s Column) striated with blue and frequently giving birth to icebergs.
 Close-up views from walkways on the neighbouring slopes (200–500 steps) or from a boat.

-Natales, Punta Arenas.
-Free morning.
-Enjoy the facilities of the hotel or a tour to hear the history of the former meat processing factory in which you are staying.
-Drive in the afternoon yet further south to the Strait of Magellan, the passage to the Pacific discovered by the eponymous explorer in 1520.
+Puerto Natales, Punta Arenas.
+A morning walk around Puerto Natales before driving yet further south to the Strait of Magellan, the passage to the Pacific discovered by the eponymous explorer in 1520.
 Now a backwater, Punta Arenas was a major port in the pre-Panama days of shipping.
 Overnight in Punta Arenas.

 Punta Arenas.
 Take the coast road to Fort Bulnes, replica of an outpost constructed in 1841 with far reaching views across the Strait and beyond.
 Below is the site of a failed 16th-century settlement, later called Port Famine.
 Punta Arenas retains buildings from its heyday at the turn of the 19th century, and we visit a patrician’s mansion.
 We also clamber over full-size replicas of significant ships – Magellan’s Victoria, Fitzroy’s Beagle, Shackleton’s James Caird.
 Fly to Santiago (LATAM) for the first of two nights.